-If you need assistance right away regarding a pressing foreclosure issue or other concern, please contact a Connecticut foreclosure defense lawyer from The Law Offices of Ronald I. Chorches as soon as possible.
+If you need assistance regarding a foreclosure issue, contact a Connecticut foreclosure defense lawyer from The Law Offices of Ronald I. Chorches.

 Frequently Asked Questions Regarding Chapter 13 and Foreclosure

 When facing financial challenges and the possibility of losing your home, consult a Connecticut foreclosure defense lawyer.
-Those facing home foreclosure and overwhelming financial obligations may need to research the options they have available to them seriously.
-While the prospect of foreclosure can be incredibly stressful and even cause people to experience significant levels of shame, choosing Chapter 13 can be a way for those having trouble paying their debts to not only remain in their homes but also retain some of their assets while experiencing financial relief.
-Our team from The Law Offices of Ronald l.
-Chorches can share that there are several questions those considering bankruptcy and looking to prevent foreclosure will have when determining the best course of action.
+Those facing home foreclosure and overwhelming financial obligations may need to research the options they have available to them.
+The prospect of foreclosure can be incredibly stressful and even cause people to experience significant levels of shame.
+However, choosing Chapter 13 can be a way for those having trouble paying their debts to remain in their homes and also retain some of their assets.

 What is Chapter 13 bankruptcy?

 Chapter 13 bankruptcy is one of the more popular forms of a bankruptcy filing.
-Chapter 13 is known as the wage earner’s plan, which is usually the most appropriate option for those who do not qualify for Chapter 7 and still earn a living that allows them to pay off some of their debts.
+Chapter 13 is known as the wage earner’s plan, which is usually the most appropriate option for those who do not qualify for Chapter 7.
 Through Chapter 13, those eligible will develop a repayment plan that allows them to have some debts forgiven and others repaid over the course of three to five years.
 For those who would like to remain in their homes, Chapter 13 bankruptcy is typically the best possible option.

 Who are the appropriate candidates for Chapter 13 bankruptcy?

-Chapter 13 can be a viable option for many; however, it’s not suitable for everyone, especially for those with an income below the state’s median average.
+Chapter 13 can be a viable option for many; however, it’s not suitable for everyone.
+It’s not the best option for those with an income below the state’s median average.
 Chapter 7 is usually the more appropriate option for people with lower incomes.
-A Connecticut foreclosure defense lawyer will share that because a person filing for Chapter 13 repays much of their debts through restructuring, much of their obligations are not forgiven because they will pay these debts off over time.
+Since a person filing for Chapter 13 repays much of their debts through restructuring, much of their obligations are not forgiven.
+They will instead pay these debts off over time.
 Because of this, those filing for Chapter 13 must draw enough income to cover the payment obligations they will require through the payment process.

 How can Chapter 13 prevent foreclosure on a person’s property?

 The foreclosure process may sometimes initiate before a person files for Chapter 13.
-When a person cannot pay their mortgage and other financial obligations, in addition to constant calls from creditors attempting to settle debts, home lenders may also make efforts to regain some of what they have lost.
-One primary way that a mortgage lender will seek to recover some of what they have lost is to foreclose on the home of the borrower who has defaulted on their mortgage payments.
-When a person files for bankruptcy, they are granted an automatic stay, meaning that attempts to recover debts must halt until the bankruptcy resolves.
+When a person cannot pay their mortgage, home lenders make efforts to regain some of what they have lost.
+One way that a mortgage lender will seek to recover what they have lost is to foreclose on the home of the borrower.
+However, when a person files for bankruptcy, they are granted an automatic stay.
+This means that attempts to recover debts must halt until the bankruptcy resolves.

 What debts can be discharged through Chapter 13 bankruptcy?